"Love and Support Your Family"

 Can they find Ernesto before it’s too late for Miguel?

-COCO is a bright, joyful movie with terrific animation and beautiful, catchy music.
-Sadly, though, once Miguel enters the “Land of the Dead,” the story falters and becomes uninteresting and occult.
+COCO is a colorful movie with terrific animation and beautiful, catchy music.
+Sadly, though, once Miguel enters the “Land of the Dead,” the story falters and becomes uninteresting, scary and occult.
 However, right before the movie’s final act, there’s a surprising twist that changes the character dynamics and adds emotional resonance.
-This twist is the movie’s heart and soul.
-In fact, the ending is arguably one of Pixar’s most touching, heartfelt scenes.

 Other times, however, the story has negative messages, though some of the negative messages are redeemed and turned around by the end.
 For example, one character says she can’t forgive another character because of their terrible actions.
 The line she says is pretty harsh and makes it seem like the movie will end on an unforgiving note, but an image at the end implies she does in fact forgive the other person.
 Also, a good portion of the movie seems like it’s promoting a Romantic message that it’s okay to forsake your family for a dream, but this idea eventually is rejected.
 Hopefully, children will follow the moral arcs all the way through to the conclusion.
 Otherwise, they could pick up on some bad values just based on a few bad decisions characters make.
 Parents should discuss the importance of forgiveness and family with their children nonetheless.
 Surprisingly, the ending reinforces the positive value that we shouldn’t pursue our dreams at any cost, because some things, like supporting your family, are more important.

-One of the biggest problems with COCO, though, is the Mexican holiday around which the story revolves, the Day of the Dead, which is a mixture of beliefs about honoring past Christian martyrs and other Christian saints who have gone to Heaven on “All Saints Day” on Nov.
+One of the biggest problems with COCO, though, is the Mexican holiday around which the story revolves, the Day of the Dead, which is a mixture of beliefs about honoring past heroic Christians, who have gone to Heaven on “All Saints Day” on Nov.
 1 each year and mystic, occult superstitions from Mexico’s indigenous people that the Catholic Church originally condemned.
 Viewers actually see this in the movie when the family sets up incense at an altar in a room (a pagan ritual), while on the wall a crucifix is prominent.
 The question is, is the family Roman Catholic with cultural, pagan traditions?
 Or, is the family pagan, with Catholic, cultural traditions?
 Therein lies the problem with the movie’s pagan syncretism.

 Instead of treating a celebration of the dead lightly, parents should be wary about exposing young children to such worldviews.
 The view of the afterlife in the Day of the Dead posits that there is no Heaven or Hell but a bizarre, nightmarish world.
 It also says that our existence in the afterlife is dependent on the memories and legacy we leave in the land of the living.
 However, if our existence in the afterlife is dependent on the memories and legacy we leave behind in the land of the living, then Jesus Christ’s sacrifice on the cross isn’t that meaningful.
 Such a theology doesn’t work with biblical, traditional Christian doctrine; Catholic, Protestant or Orthodox.